'The Hike' - Chapter Two - Mostly Swearing And Asking Where The Hut Is

 Night 2:

 All I could think about back then while I was pushing myself to this hut was a freaking bed, and I didn't have the chance to lay on it until early in the morning.
-I had the luck to meet the husband who before becoming the hut manager was the mayor of Lakatnik.
-He and his son both were a fantastic company through the night.
+I had the luck to meet the husband of the hutkeeper, who, before becoming the hut manager, was the mayor of Lakatnik.
+He and his son both were fantastic company through the night.
 We spoke while the night was at its fullest about everything, from politics to alien conspiracies.
-One of those meet and greet where you click with the person and you go through everything in life in a short span of time.
+One of those meet-and-greets where you click with the person and you go through everything in life in a short span of time.
 I drank the famous rosemary wine, and it was delicious.
-After a bottle, the son, whose name I can't recall, made a bet with me that if I could tell the singer singing the next song, he will give me a free bottle of his homemade wine.
-Man, he played one of the most recognizable voices from our time - Tina Turner.
-It was a song I didn't know, but the voice, you can´t mistake it.
+After a bottle, the son, whose name I can't recall, made a bet with me that if I could tell the singer singing the next song, he would give me a free bottle of his homemade wine.
+Man, he played one of the most recognizable voices from our time—Tina Turner.
+It was a song I didn't know, but the voice—you can’t mistake it.
 The music was blasting, the discussions were flowing, and the night was going great.
-The hut manager asked me if I can go to sleep because he was seeing that I could stay up all night, and although in the morning I am leaving, they both have a lot of work to do.
-Around 2 in the morning, I was finally feeling the long-expected hug from the spring bed.
-I knew I would have a hangover tomorrow.
+At one point, after hours of talking, the hut manager asked me if I could go to sleep because he was seeing that I could stay up all night, and although in the morning I am leaving, they both have a lot of work to do.
+Yikes.
+Around 3 in the morning, I was finally feeling the long-expected hug from the spring bed.
+I knew I would have a hangover tomorrow, that damn wine, those damn beers and lines.
+At least I am in the hut that I asked for.

 Comments